 Note: Keep the DC on for 10 s or till the SE image indicates the gold layer is removed.
 The duration of DC cleaning may vary depending on the thickness of the coating.

-Click the black square button to stop the DC cleaning when the gold coating is removed under the observation via Micro view in the Navigator GUI.
+Click the red square button to stop the DC cleaning when the gold coating is removed under the observation via Micro view in the Navigator GUI.

 Switch SE image to SI image in the Navigator GUI.